8cH9azbsFifZ/hangboard/exercises/README.md

 # Discussion of various exercises
+This section serves as a reference for the implementation of the various exercises implemented in the JSON files.

 ## Eva López MaxHangs strength training protocol
 + Always warm up properly before doing the MaxHangs hangboard routine.